Posted in History, Schools, Then and Now

 Stephens Family papers, MS 5, African American Museum & Library at Oakland, Oakland Public Library.
 Oakland, California

 William Stephens was born in 1870 in Accomack County, Virginia.
-He moved out to California while still a child and attended school in Oakland and San Francisco.
+He moved to California as a child and attended school in Oakland and San Francisco.
 After graduation, Stephens completed Heald College coursework before working with the Southern Pacific Railway in 1886.
 Beginning as a Sleeping Car Porter, he worked his way up to a clerkship under H.E.
-Huntington, assistant to the company’s President.
+Huntington, the company’s President’s assistant.

-In 1898, Stephens resigned from Southern Pacific and took a position with the Crocker family, traveling with them throughout the United States, Canada, and Mexico.
-Through these travels, Stephens learned about the hotel and restaurant business.
+In 1898, Stephens resigned from Southern Pacific and took a position with the Crocker family.
+During these travels, Stephens learned about the hotel and restaurant business.

 In 1901, he married Pauline Logan (1874-1929) of Tehama, California.